kishan96-coder/DevTinder/src/homework.md

 - What are dependencies
 - what is the use of "-g" while npm install
 - Difference between caret and tilde ( ^ vs ~)

+- What is a Middleware
+- How express Js basically handles requests  behind the scenes